 We deliver according to the metal union conditions where we are affiliated.
 The metal union conditions can be found in the footer of our website.

 Yes we can do custom work.
-If you want the manger to be higher, lower or wider because it wouldn't fit otherwise we can make that too.
+If you want the feeder to be higher, lower or wider because it wouldn't fit otherwise we can make that too.
 If you are used to a different adjustment than our standard adjustment we can also make that for you.
 We can actually make everything in our own factory, that is the advantage that we produce everything in the Netherlands and the lines are so short.

 Yes.
 We are convinced of our product quality and therefore we advise anyone who is in doubt to purchase a test bucket.
 You just pay for one test box and test it out.
 If you do not like the bowl you can return it to us clean and undamaged and we will refund you the full purchase price.
 In practice, however, we almost always see that people want to keep the trough.